Jim-JMCD/syncBKUP/README.md

 ~~~
 #### Options

-**-s** The source data of the backup, it must be directory or the name of a file that contains direcotries to be backed up.
+**-s** The source data of the backup, the source must be a directory or the name of a file that contains direcotries to be backed up.

 **-d** The destination directory of the backup data, the backup repository.
 That contains the backed up data, logs and the delta versions.

 **-m** An optional mount point check for backup target storage.
 When used it must be accompanied by "**no-mount-check**".

 **Input notes and restrictions**
-* All directory paths must be <ins>full paths</ins>.
+* Only <ins>full directory paths</ins> are permitted.
 * <ins>All symbolic links</ins> are ignored and will not be processed.
 * Directory input with spaces requires single quotes **'/mnt/c/Users/ted/My Stuff'**
 * Trailing slashes on directory names are ignored.
 * Individual files cannot be used as a source.

-**Source File Format** A source file provides a list of directories to back up.
+**Source File Format** A source file that provides a list of directories to back up.

 The format requirements of the source file are:
 * Any line that starts with *'#'* is ignored.